googlefonts/chws_tool/README.md

 1. Find the font names.
    Running the `add-chws` with `--print-name` option can print them.
 2. Add them to the [config].
-3. Build the font and run the [Visual Test].
+3. (Optional) Build the font and run the [Visual Test].
    This step is optional
-   because this package automatically avoids glyph collisions.
+   because this package automatically avoids glyph collisions by computing glyph outlines.
-4. Tweak the [config] if needed.
+4. (Optional) Tweak the [config] if needed.

 [config]: src/chws_tool/config.py